What is a registry? A bridge between the donor and the recipient

 The options

-The transplant physicians receives a list with potential options for their patients.
-This can be a family donor, an unrelated donor or cord blood.
-In case there is no fully matched donor, options for the most suitable donor.
-The list of potential options is prepared by the patient registry by consulting WMDA’s Search & Match Service.
+Transplant physicians receive a list of potential options, including family donors, unrelated donors, or cord blood.
+If no fully matched donor is available, alternatives for the most suitable donor are considered, prepared by consulting WMDA’s Search & Match Service.

 The selection

-The transplant physician selects options to be explored for extended or verification typing.
-Depending on the local policy, one till four donors are approached and to ask to donate a blood sample for further testing.
-The patient registry requests the donor registry to contact the donor.
-The donor registry seeks contact with the potential donor.
-In some cases, it can be years ago that a donor signed up.
-The donor registry checks the willingness to donate and the medical-social history is updated.
-Also a blood sample is collected to perform additional testing.
+Transplant physicians select options for extended or verification typing.
+Depending on local policy, one to four donors are approached to donate a blood sample for further testing.
+The patient registry requests the donor registry to contact the potential donor.

 The workup